United Nations General Assembly Resolution 3379: United States

 Before the vote, Daniel Patrick Moynihan, the United States ambassador to the United Nations, warned that, "The United Nations is about to make anti-Semitism international law."
 He delivered a speech against the resolution, including the famous line, "[The United States] does not acknowledge, it will not abide by, it will never acquiesce in this infamous act ...
 A great evil has been loosed upon the world."
+American president Gerald Ford condemned the resolution as "deplorable" and "wholly unjustified," saying that it "undermines the principles on which the UN is based."

 In Campbell, California, in the United States, a group of high school students attempted to solicit signatures on the premises of a local shopping center for a petition against Resolution 3379.
 The result was the landmark U.S. Supreme Court decision in Pruneyard Shopping Center v.
 Robins (1980) that supported states' rights to expand the exercise of free speech, which California held was legal in what were considered public areas of a shopping mall.

+Over 100,000 people attended a demonstration in New York City organised by the Conference of Presidents of Major American Jewish Organizations protesting the resolution.
+Speakers at the demonstration included civil rights activists Bayard Rustin and Percy Sutton, feminist Betty Friedan, Bishop of New York Paul Moore Jr., senator Jacob Javits, former Hadassah leader Faye Schenk, and Leah Rabin.
+The United Farm Workers also issued a statement condemning the resolution, noting that it would "encourage the latent anti-Semitism that has been a blot on world history and which continues to stain the conscience of mankind."

+Europe

+The resolution was widely condemned by western European governments and civil society.
+Dutch Minister of Foreign Affairs Max van der Stoel described the resolution as "a danger for the United Nations itself."
+French newspaper Le Monde published a front-page editorial decrying the resolution, saying that "morally, it is shocking that the people who has suffered most as a consequence of racism should be charged with this offense."
+An open letter condemning the resolution as "a forgery of historical truth" was signed by a wide range of prominent French scientists, philosophers, and politicians, including Jean-Paul Sartre, Pierre Mendès France, Simone de Beauvoir, François Mitterrand, René Cassin, François Jacob, Alfred Kastler, André Michel Lwoff, as well as by Soviet physicist Andrei Sakharov.

+Both Soviet state broadcaster TASS and East German state broadcaster Allgemeiner Deutscher Nachrichtendienst issued statements in support of the resolution.

+Other

+The Canadian House of Commons voted unanimously to condemn the resolution.

 Mexico's vote in favor of the resolution led some United States Jews to organize a tourism boycott of Mexico.
 This ended after Mexican foreign minister Emilio Óscar Rabasa made a trip to Israel (Rabasa shortly afterward was forced to resign).